For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 MSBuild reserves some property names to store information about the project file and the MSBuild binaries.
 These properties are referenced by using the $ notation, just like any other property.
 For example, $(MSBuildProjectFile) returns the complete file name of the project file, including the file name extension.

-For more information, see How to: Reference the Name or Location of the Project File and MSBuild Reserved Properties.
+For more information, see How to: Reference the Name or Location of the Project File and MSBuild Reserved and Well-Known Properties.

 Each MSBuild project has an isolated environment block: it only sees reads and writes to its own block.
 MSBuild only reads environment variables when it initializes the property collection, before the project file is evaluated or built.
 After that, environment properties are static, that is, each spawned tool starts with the same names and values.